 - express their own theological imagination informed by theological investigation.

-Graduate certificate students take two required foundational courses and three elective courses, a total of fifteen credit hours.
+This certificate requires two foundational courses and three elective courses, a total of 15 credit hours.
 Students can take any number of courses in a semester.
 Not all courses are offered every year.
 The certificate can be completed in one to two years.